 Sindiwe Magona is an author, teacher, translator and motivational speaker.
 She has written and published several books including To My Children’s Children, Forced to Grow, Beauty’s Gift, The Woman on the Moon, among many others.
 Please, Take Photographs was her first collection of poems published in 2009.

-Ingrid de Kok born Ingrid Fiske is an author and poet best known for her books Terrestrial things, Seasonal fires, Other Signs and Familiar Ground.
+Ingrid de Kok born Ingrid Fiske, she is an author and poet best known for her books Terrestrial things, Seasonal fires, Other Signs and Familiar Ground.
 The writer also has a collection of poems published on her website that cover various genres and themes.
 Her books are available to order online, from local and international outlets.

 Zoë Wicomb is a South African-Scottish author best known for her book Playing in the Light, published in 2006.
 Other books she is known for include, You Can’t Get Lost In Cape Town, David’s Story, Art Work, amongst many others.
 Her books cover a range of themes and genres relatable to the South African and general human context.